Natural Resource Management ISAT 424

 Required Reading:

 Rachel Carson…she’s one of my heroes.
-This year for Earth Day (April 22, 2012) it is fitting to honor the 50th anniversary of Rachael Carson’s book, Silent Spring.
+This year is the 63 anniversary of Rachael Carson’s book, Silent Spring.

 When I was born in 1955 the CO2 concentration in the atmosphere was 313 ppm.
 What?
 In 66 years, the CO2 concentration has increased by over 100 ppm!